-7.6.c Oversight and Monitoring Reviews
+7.7.a Oversight and Monitoring Reviews

-A number of randomly selected LEAs will be required to participate in Oversight and Monitoring Reviews in order to verify compliance with the components of the cost reconciliation process.
-These reviews are conducted annually by DHS' Lot 2 contractor after the cost reconciliation process has been completed.
-Upon selection of a review, an LEA must provide source documentation to support the information reported on their cost report.
+As part of the Department's ongoing monitoring of program compliance, a number of randomly selected LEAs will be required to participate in Oversight and Monitoring Reviews each year.
+These reviews are conducted by DHS' Lot 2 contractor after completion of the cost reconciliation process.

+LEAs will be notified of their selection for a review by letter, and will be given 60 days to provide source documentation to support the information reported on their cost report.
+Documentation will be required for all sections of the cost report completed by the LEA as described below: